 "Cut the insults.
 We need sanctuary."
 I push the accelerator to the floor.
 "Find us an escape route."

 I swerve onto the Walsenburg off ramp and descend the hill.
-The pickup follows.
-At the red traffic light, and halfway into a hard left, the van tilts and screeches through the intersection, cutting in front of a semi-trailer.
-From behind, wheels skid and horns blare.
+The pickup roars along behind me.
+At the red light, and halfway into a hard left, the van tilts and skids through the intersection, cutting in front of a semi-trailer.
+From behind, wheels screech and a deep horn blares.

-You trying to decapitate yourself for the mercenary?
+You trying to decapitate yourself and save him the trouble?